Oscar-Oliveira/OR-Datasets/Cutting-and-Packing/2D-Irregular/README.md

   * Baldacci, Roberto, et al. "Algorithms for nesting with defects."
 Discrete Applied Mathematics 163 (2014): 17-33.
   * *These instances [have been cleaned up](https://github.com/JeroenGar/2d_irregular_converter) to remove self-intersections, in the shapes, duplicate points etc. Original files are unmodified*

+* Dataset: BLAZ (sometimes referred to as Shapes2)
+  * Oliveira, José F., A. Miguel Gomes, and J. Soeiro Ferreira.
+"TOPOS–A new constructive algorithm for nesting problems: TOPOS–Ein neues Konstruktionsverfahren für das „Nesting-Problem”."
+OR-Spektrum 22 (2000): 263-284.

 * Dataset: DAGLI
   * Ratanapan, K., and Cihan H. Dagli.
 "An object-based evolutionary algorithm for solving irregular nesting problems."
 Proceedings for Artificial Neural Networks in Engineering Conference (ANNIE’97).
 Vol. 7.
 1997.

+* Dataset: FU
+  * Fujita, Kikuo, Shinsuke Akagi, and Noriyasu Hirokawa.
+"Hybrid approach for optimal nesting using a genetic algorithm and a local minimization algorithm."
+International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
+Vol. 11818.
+American Society of Mechanical Engineers, 1993.

+* Dataset: JAKOBS
+  * Jakobs, Stefan.
+"On genetic algorithms for the packing of polygons."
+European journal of operational research 88.1 (1996): 165-181.

 * Dataset: MAO
   * Bounsaythip, Catherine, and Salah Maouche.
 "Irregular shape nesting and placing with evolutionary approach."
 1997 IEEE international conference on systems, man, and cybernetics.
 Computational cybernetics and simulation.
 Vol. 4.
 IEEE, 1997.

 * Dataset: MARQUES
   * Marques, V. M. M., C. F. G. Bispo, and J. J. S. Sentieiro.
 "A system for the compaction of two-dimensional irregular shapes based on simulated annealing."
 Proceedings IECON'91: 1991 International Conference on Industrial Electronics, Control and Instrumentation.
 IEEE, 1991.

+* Dataset: SHAPES
+  * Oliveira, José F., A. Miguel Gomes, and J. Soeiro Ferreira.
+"TOPOS–A new constructive algorithm for nesting problems: TOPOS–Ein neues Konstruktionsverfahren für das „Nesting-Problem”."
+OR-Spektrum 22 (2000): 263-284.

 * Dataset: SHIRTS
   * Oliveira, José F., A. Miguel Gomes, and J. Soeiro Ferreira.
 "TOPOS–A new constructive algorithm for nesting problems: TOPOS–Ein neues Konstruktionsverfahren für das „Nesting-Problem”."
 OR-Spektrum 22 (2000): 263-284.